-Since the Americans with Disabilities Act (ADA) was enacted, the signage industry has almost exclusively used acrylic plastic for ADA-compliant signs.
-While plastic is cost-effective and chemical resistant, it is derived from fossil fuels and difficult to recycle after being made into signage.
+Since the Americans with Disabilities Act (ADA) was enacted in 1990, the signage industry has almost exclusively used acrylic plastic for ADA compliant signs.
+While plastic is cost effective and chemical resistant, it is derived from fossil fuels and difficult to recycle after being made into signage.

 In U.S. commercial buildings alone, at least 243 million pounds of plastic ADA signs are in use today.
 As existing buildings are renovated or torn down these signs will be tossed into a landfill for future generations to deal with.